 In particular, conditions caused by the COVID-19 pandemic such as economic instability, remote work and travel restrictions have negatively affected demand for our platform as employees incurred fewer work- and travel-related expenses and submitted fewer expense reimbursement requests to their employers, and as SMBs downsized or went out of business.
-As a result of the COVID-19 pandemic, we have experienced a decline in paid members and subscription revenue, with our revenue declining from approximately \$21.9 million in the quarter ended March 31, 2020 to approximately \$18.8 million in the quarter ended June 30, 2020, as well as reduced customer spend as customers have streamlined travel and other expenses, delayed expanding subscriptions and laid off or furloughed workers.
-After a steady increase in paid members over multiple years prior to the COVID-19 pandemic, the number of paid members on our platform declined 14% from 748,000 in the guarter ended March 31, 2020 to 641,000 in the guarter ended June 30, 2020 and has remained near this level through the guarter ended March 31, 2021.
-Our activity is still recovering from May 2020 as the United States and certain other parts of the world continue to rebound from the COVID-19 pandemic.
-The amount of expenses incurred by the paid members remaining on our platform has also declined.
-In 2019 and 2020, our annual gross logo retention was 88% and 86%, respectively.
-In 2019 and 2020, our net seat retention was 119% and 98%, respectively.
-The COVID-19 pandemic impacted both our annual gross logo retention and our net seat retention as many of our customers ceased (or paused) operations, and scaled back usage of our platform as their business travel and other expenses declined as a result of the factors stated above.
+As a result of the COVID-19 pandemic, we have experienced a decline in paid members and subscription revenue, as well as reduced customer spend as customers have streamlined travel and other expenses, delayed expanding subscriptions and laid off or furloughed workers.
 In addition, we launched the Expensify Card shortly prior to the outbreak of the COVID-19 pandemic, and this product launch has been negatively impacted by the effects of this pandemic with the decline in volume of expenses and potential customers' reluctance to adopt a new card in this unusual environment.
 If conditions caused by the COVID-19 pandemic continue, our business, results of operations, financial condition and growth prospects will be materially adversely affected.
 In addition, to the extent the ongoing COVID-19 pandemic continues to adversely affect our business and our ability to grow, it may also heighten many of the other risks and uncertainties described in this "Risk factors" section.

 The COVID-19 pandemic has caused an economic downturn in many markets and heightened uncertainty in the global economy.
 Our business depends on the economic health of our current and prospective customers and the overall state of the economy.
 Declining levels of economic activity may lead to declines in business spending, declines in the number of paid monthly members of our platform and fewer transactions for which our platform may be used, which may result in decreased revenue for us.
 Further, our customers may change their company policies to limit expense reimbursement in response to a deterioration or continued uncertainty in the economy.
 Uncertainty or continued economic impacts from the pandemic may also cause prospective or existing customers to defer investment or expansion in their businesses.
-As of December 31, 2020, businesses with fewer than 1,000 employees accounted for over 95% of our customers by revenue, and we focus our product, marketing and sales efforts on these businesses, including SMBs.
+As of December 31, 2020, SMBs accounted for over 95% of our customers by revenue, and we focus our product, marketing and sales efforts on SMBs.
 Many very small businesses ("VSBs") and SMBs experienced substantial revenue and cash liquidity declines in the early months of the pandemic, and there were high observed rates of small business failures.
 Uncertain and adverse economic conditions also have led to increased requests for, and may lead to, increased refunds and chargebacks.
 We expect the COVID-19 pandemic and related impacts on the global economy to continue to affect our results of operations in future periods, and our member base may not return to pre-pandemic levels.